banzaicloud/koperator-docs/docs/features.md

 ### Fine Grained Broker Config Support

 We needed to be able to react to events in a fine-grained way for each Broker - and not in the limited way StatefulSet does (which, for example, removes the most recently created Brokers).
-Some of the available solutions try to overcome these deficits by placing scripts inside the container to generate configs at runtime, whereas the Banzai Cloud {{< kafka-operator >}}'s configurations are deterministically placed in specific Configmaps.
+Some of the available solutions try to overcome these deficits by placing scripts inside the container to generate configs at runtime, whereas the {{< kafka-operator >}}'s configurations are deterministically placed in specific Configmaps.

 ### Graceful Kafka Cluster Scaling